If call tracking is implemented correctly, it works wonders for your local SEO and wider marketing activities.

 See the benefits to local SEO

-Once SEO friendly call tracking is in place and your rankings are uncompromised it’s much easier to see the benefits of call tracking to local SEO.
+Once SEO friendly call tracking is in place and your rankings are uncompromised, it’s much easier to see the benefits of call tracking to local SEO.
+These include:

 - Improving your understanding of the keywords your offline customers are searching for.
 This insight is great for optimising your content for keyword driven searches and making your messaging more effective by answering the questions these customers may have.